Brighton 01 December 2017

 ICT for Education, Brighton 2017

-The ICT for Education national conference programme reaches Brighton on 01 December 2017 at The Amex Stadium.
+ICT for Education's national conference programme reaches BRIGHTON on Friday 01 December 2017 and will be held at The Amex Stadium.

 The conference runs from 7.45am to 2.15pm.
 Attendance is FREE for all delegates, and includes lunch and refreshments.